 We’ve got tonnes of experience with businesses of this type, not least because we’ve fulfilled one of the best known Kickstarter campaigns of all time, Cards Against Humanity.
 Co-Founder Ben Hantoot says “James and James has been a great partner.
 Their operation is highly organised; their technology is sharp and always developing; and best of all, the people are kind, helpful, and smart.”
-So, what are you waiting for?

 Why should I think about outsourcing my Kickstarter fulfilment?

 Coming up with your idea, setting up your crowdfunding project and getting your backers is no mean feat, but it’s something that can be done by just one person.
 Whether you’re flying solo or have a small team on-hand, when you reach your campaign goal and realise you have 30,000 orders to dispatch across the globe the mere thought can be daunting enough.

 If you’re launching a product, there are so many variables to consider such as space, time, picking and packing, labelling, and dispatch, not to mention the additional cost and manpower required to get everything done by the date promised.

 Partnering with a fulfilment provider allows you to take advantage of their existing infrastructure, expertise and carrier relationships to make this happen with minimal investment on your part.
 The flexibility of a fulfilment house also means that once the initial flood of orders has died down, you aren’t left with a lease on a half empty space or the difficult task of laying off temporary staff – in fact, you won’t need to pay for any of that in the first place.
 At James and James we only charge our clients for the space they are actually using.